cgfasttrack/lazyviewport/README.md

 What does it do?

-A simple Addon for blender to map the standard G, R, S hotkeys to the view tools, so you don't have to use the snapping hotkeys X, Y, Z.
+A simple addon for blender to map the standard G, R, S hotkeys to the view tools, so you don't have to use the snapping hotkeys X, Y, Z.

 Instructions:
 1. Download the .zip file using the green button "Code" and then the drop menu button "download zip"